Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Statement of the duality theorem

 The localization exact sequences give a morphism

-between distinguished triangles.
-We can identity this diagram with the first diagram in Proposition \ref{prop: extend duality morphism to the plus-minus parts}.
+between distinguished triangles (see \eqref{prop: localization and Serre dual, for finite flats} for the corresponding statement for finite flat group schemes).
+We can identify this diagram with the first diagram in \eqref{prop: extend duality morphism to the plus-minus parts}.
 We somewhat avoided the use of cohomology of $\Order_{K}$ in this subsection and constructed the diagram purely from the structure of $R \alg{\Gamma}(K, A)$ as a complex of sheaves over $k$. \end{Rmk}